Jazz Andrews – Issue 2, ‘Adventure Story’

 Ben Ezra – Issue 5, ‘Flesh Gavel’

-Ben Ezra is a Melbourne-based musician and poet.
-The poem published here will appear in his upcoming book Sly Grog, due out in 2012.
+Ben Ezra is a Melbourne-based solo musician, member of The Broadside Push, and poet.
+The poem published here will appear in his upcoming book Sly Grog, due out in 2014.

 Chris Flynn – Issue 1, ‘Paradise Syndrome’